yss/crontabjs/README.md

 #### on(time, fn[, context])

-register a function. same as `window.setInterval`.
+register a function. same as `setInterval`.

 * `time` means the interval of function run. the unit is `ms`
 * `fn` means the function which wait for run.